DavidHavl/DhErrorLogging/README.md

 ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8 COLLATE=utf8_unicode_ci;
 </pre>
 Or use your own table and field names but make sure you adjust the `['db']['options']['table_name']` and `['db']['options']['table_map']` accordingly.
-Also make sure that you have properly configured Zend\Db\Adapter\Adapter.
+Also make sure that zend db adapter alias (line 191 of dherrorlogging.global.php) is set to same adapter you are using.

-In order for the error page to return http status code 500 you should have PHP display_errors off.
+### Example doctrine writer setup:
+I have provided a custom doctrine log writer (`DhErrorLogging\Writer\DoctrineWriter`) right out of the box, so all you need to do is to uncomment the doctrine part (line 100 - 102) of the new dherrorlogging.global.php and run doctrine update command to create the new table.
+Make sure that doctrine entity manager alias (line 199 of dherrorlogging.global.php) is set to same one you are using.

 ## Migration from v1 to v2
 Version 2 is in large respect a complete rewrite.